Recursive vectorized computation of the vector $p$-norm: Numerical testing

 \section{Numerical testing}

-The algorithms were tested\footnote{The testing code is in \url{https://github.com/venovako/libpvn/releases/tag/nrm_test} tag, in the files \texttt{pvn\_nrm.c} and \texttt{pvn\_vec.h}.
-Further updates to both, for clarity and performance, are possible.} with \texttt{gcc} and the full optimization (\texttt{-O3}) on an Intel Xeon Cascadelake CPU, running at 2.9\,GHz, and, for parallel scalability, with OpenCilk~3.0 on an Intel Xeon Phi 7210 CPU\@.
-The timing variability between the runs on the former system might be greater than expected since its use was not exclusive, i.e., the machine load was not predictable (but was thus more realistic).
+The algorithms for the Frobenius norm computation were tested\footnote{See \url{https://github.com/venovako/VecNrmP/blob/master/testing.md} for more setup details.} with GCC 14.2.1 on an Intel Xeon Cascadelake CPU, running at 2.9\,GHz, while those for the vector $p$-norm were tested with OpenCilk 3.0 on an Intel Xeon Phi 7210 CPU\@.
+The timing variability between the runs on the former system might be greater than expected since its use was not exclusive, i.e., the machine load was not predictable.